-Yohimbe has been found to increase circulation to the erectile tissues; aiding in physiological and psychogenic (mental/emotional) impotence.
-Impotence; the inability to sustain erection, is the most common sexual disorder among men.
+Yohimbe has been found to increase circulation to the erectile tissues; aiding in the resolution of physiological and psychogenic (mental/emotional) impotence.
+Impotence, the inability to sustain erection, is the most common sexual disorder among men.
 Yohimbine is the active component found in yohimbe bark.
 Yohimbine has been shown to dilate the blood vessels and lower blood pressure, which enlarges the vessels in the sexual organs and increases reflex excitability in the lower spinal cord.
 In many cases, yohimbe has shown to make erections firmer.
-It is thought to help sustain erection by causing compression and preventing blood to flow back out of the penis while sexually aroused.
+It is thought to help sustain an erection by causing compression and preventing blood to flow back out of the penis while sexually aroused.

 Benefits of Yohimbe: